op2-platforms/op2cad/README.md

 # op2cad | platform
-Introducing open source softwares optimization and contents managment to the CAD world.
+Introducing open source softwares optimization and contents managment to the CAD world for AEC industry.

-Be aware!
+> Be aware!
 This platform is under heavy development and lightly experimented with yet (Q3 2022).
 You may use and experiment with it at your own risk.
 Any contribution, shared content or knowledge are always welcome and appreciated.

 ## About